TripleTrable/SPlanNotifier/README.md

 - Ether pass the URL via stdin or as the last argument
 - For date independent usage uncheck the `Date` checkbox or remove '&dfc=2021-10-25' from the link
+- To get week rollover on Friday use -Nn flags
 - For all options you can add -o to change the output to stdout

 __Example:__